BigfootACA/sagit-uos/README.en.md

 ​	Upcoming flash package:
 ​		983MB UOSv20-Mi6_SAGIT-PreTest-0.0.1.zip

-## What will be updated in the next version

-1. Coexist with Android, no need to clear userdata.
-2. Install the boot into Recovery and use the boot menu to select boot.
-3. Embedded TWRP in the boot menu
-4. Fix some bugs and improve system experience.

 ## Precautions

 1. Flashing in the flashing package will cause **ALL USERDATA TO BE CLEARED**, including user data, internal storage, and Android system.